Article Image

 The hidden divergence becomes visible the moment the price experiences a temporary decline in a bullish trend or a temporary recovery in a downtrend.

 The example below shows the chart of Evercore stock which has been in an uptrend since early June 2023.
-The most recent price dip led to a new higher low in the price but as far as the RSI indicator is concerned, a lower low was formed which resulted in a bullish hidden divergence.
+The most recent price dip led to a new higher low in the price but as far as the RSI is concerned, a lower low was formed which resulted in a bullish hidden divergence.

-Evercore daily chart with rsi indicator
+Evercore daily chart

 A similar hidden divergence can also be seen in a downtrend.
 Chemours stock reached a top between July and August after which the price fell and several successive lower highs were formed.
-However, the most recent lower high in the price gave a higher low in the RSI indicator, also recognized as a bearish hidden divergence.
+However, the most recent lower high in the price gave a higher low in the indicator, also recognized as a bearish hidden divergence.

-Chemours daily chart with rsi indicator
+Chemours daily chart

 FAQ